-- b) Making transactions that are either not recorded in required books and records or are not adequately identified in those books or records; - c) Recording non-existence expenditures in required books and records; - d) Entering liabilities in required books and records bearing an incorrect identification of their object; - e) Knowingly using false documents; or - Intentionally destroying required books and records earlier than permitted by law. f)
+- a.
+Establishing or maintaining accounts that do not appear in any required books and records; - b.
+Making transactions that are either not recorded in required books and records or are not adequately identified in those books or records; - c.
+Recording non-existence expenditures in required books and records; - d.
+Entering liabilities in required books and records bearing an incorrect identification of their object; - e.
+Knowingly using false documents; or - f.
+Intentionally destroying required books and records earlier than permitted by law.